taulukointipalvelut/utab-core/README.md

 1. You should either set pre-evaluation to all adjudicators, or set preev to no adjudicators.

-1. Summarize returns incomplete results.
-On the contrary Compile returns complete results

-1. All return values from database functions can be treated as Promise objects
+1. All return values from database functions are treated as Promise objects

 1. Expected total round num is 1 ~ 6.

-1. You should evaluate judge-test as same criteria as scores of judge evaluation from teams.
+1. You should evaluate judge-pre-evaluation as same criteria as judge evaluation at the tournament.

-1. Num of chairs must be even.
+1. Num of chairs must be odd.

 1. ID, which is unique and constant in all entities throughout adjudicators/teams/debaters, of result sender should be specified when sending result.